depeperwinkel

 Unable to load availability for pickup

-In Vietnam the fruit of the Clausena Indica mắc mật (mac mat), literally 'ant fruit'.
-The is a lonely wild plant of which both the (fresh) leaves and the (dried) fruits are used as a flavouring.
+In Vietnam, the fruit of the Clausena Indica mắc mật (mac mat), literally 'ant fruit'.
+The is a alone a wild plant of which both the (fresh) leaves and the (dried) fruits are used as a flavoring.

-The Clausena Indica or wild wampi, like the Szechuan plants, is a member of the Rue family and related to Citrus.
-In Vietnam, this tree grows in the limestone mountains of the northwest.
-Cao Bang and Lang Son.
-The fruits and leaves are traditionally used as medicine and spice by the ethnic minority groups living there, the Tay and Nung.
-The pickers are primarily Tay, like the pickers of our mac mat from Lang Son.
+The Clausena Indica, or wild wampi, is, like the Szechuan plants, a member of the Rutaceae family and related to Citrus.
+In Vietnam, this tree grows in the limestone mountains in the northwest.
+Cao Bằng and Lạng Sơn.
+The fruits and leaves have traditionally been used as medicine and spice by the ethnic minority groups living there, the Tày and Nùng.
+The pickers are mainly Tày, like the pickers of our mac mat from Lạng Sơn.

-The mac mat's inflorescence is panicle-shaped.
+The inflorescence of the mac mat is panicle-shaped.
 The flowers are greenish-white, about 6-8 mm long.
 The fruits are almost spherical berries, pink or cream-colored, 1-2 cm long.
-They contain a lot of pulp and a single seed.
-They are, of course, at their most delicious when fresh.
-However, they are only available for a short time and only at the local markets in and around Cao Bang.
-Moreover, the tree only bears fruit once a year, and the harvesting season is limited to the months of June and July, and only available then.
-Therefore, many leaves and fruits are dried in the open air.
+They contain a lot of flesh and a single seed.
+Naturally, they are at their tastiest when fresh.
+However, they are only available for a short time and only at the local markets in and around Cao Bằng.
+Moreover, the tree bears fruit only once a year, and the picking season is limited to the months of June and July, when they are only available.
+Many leaves and fruits are therefore dried in the open air.

 Taste and smell

-Mắc mật has a characteristic odor, the taste is light
+Muc mit has a distinctive aroma, the taste is light

 Taste and smell

-Mắc mật has a characteristic odor, the taste is slightly spicy, slightly sweet, with a sourness similar to sumac.
-Mắc mật khô, the dried fruit also has bitter tones.
+Muc mut has a distinctive aroma; the taste is slightly spicy, slightly sweet, with a tartness comparable to sumac.
+Mắc mật khô, the dried fruit also has bitter notes.

 Usage

-If you soak them briefly in water - about five minutes - you can easily bruise the fruit - with or without the seed - and then grind it into a fine paste with a mortar, Just like you do with tamarind.
-The pulp has a more refined flavor than the seed, but it only makes up a small portion of the fruit.
+When you place them in water briefly—about five minutes—you can easily crush the fruit—with or without the seed—to then grind it into a fine paste with a mortar, just like you do with tamarind.
+The flesh has a more refined taste than the seed, but makes up only a small part of the fruit.

-You can also grind the whole berries without soaking them first.
-Dry-ground mac mat is called bột mắc mật.
+You can also grind the whole fruits without soaking them first.
+Dry ground mac mat is called bột mắc mật.

-In Vietnamese cuisine, the berries are added whole to pickled bamboo shoots, to marinades for pork, duck, and chicken (whether roasted or stewed), and to sausages.
-It is sometimes used in place of allspice or nutmeg.
-Also try the berries in Vietnamese beef soup (Pho vang)—leave them whole and let them steep in the broth.
+In Vietnamese cuisine, the berries are added whole to pickled bamboo shoots, to marinades for pork, duck, and chicken—whether roasted or stewed—and incorporated into sausage.
+They are sometimes used in place of allspice or nutmeg.
+Also, try the berries in a Vietnamese beef soup (Pho vang)—leave them whole and let them simmer nicely in the broth.

-Take Chẩm chéo, a paste used as a dipping sauce for meat and bamboo shoots.
-The paste is made from equal parts mắc mật, mắc khén, dried Chile, garlic and ginger, Sometimes also cardamom.
-The dry ingredients are roasted, after which the other ingredients are added, and finally, a little—but not too much—water.
+Neem Chẩm chéo, a paste used as a dipping sauce for meat and bamboo shoots.
+The paste is made from equal parts mắc mật, mắc khén, dried Chile, garlic and ginger, sometimes also cardamom.
+The dry ingredients are roasted, after which the remaining ingredients are added, and finally some – not too much – water.

 Features: